 Sometimes people make decisions that are unfair or choose to ignore the rights of others even when this is against the law.

-This is why the Equality and Human Rights Commission is here.
-We aim to help Scotland develop in a way that values the ideals that most of us hold dear – respect, freedom, equality, dignity and fairness.
+We aim to help Scotland develop in a way that values the ideals of respect, freedom, equality, dignity and fairness.

 These are also the core principles that underpin ‘human rights’ – the basic rights and freedoms that belong to all of us as human beings.

-The Commission has a remit not just to protect equality, but to promote it across what the law describes as the nine "protected" characteristics.
+We have a remit not just to protect equality, but to promote equality across what the law describes as the nine protected characteristics.

 Where we find that discrimination is taking place, or that someone is being treated unfairly because of their identity, we can use our legal powers to make positive change in practices, behaviours and the law.

-We will continue working closely with the Scottish Human Rights Commission, with whom we share our human rights remit in Scotland.
+We work closely with the Scottish Human Rights Commission, with whom we share our human rights remit in Scotland.

-Through all of our work - with the public sector, the voluntary sector, the private sector, the Scottish Government, with other equalities organisations and with individuals - the Commission wants to help create a society in which everyone is given the opportunity to achieve their full potential.
+Our work with stakeholders helps create a society in which everyone is given the opportunity to achieve their full potential.